abylaw/asyncy-front-end/packages/microservice.guide/overview/README.md

 ## Keywords

-- **MUST** - It is required for a service to contain this functionality
+- **MUST** - Required for a service to contain this functionality
-- **SHOULD** - It is recommended for a service to contain this functionality
+- **SHOULD** - Recommended for a service to contain this functionality
-- **MAY** - It is optional for a service to contain this functionality
+- **MAY** - Optional for a service to contain this functionality